PennLINC/docker_R/README.md

 # docker_R
-This holds an example `Dockerfile` for building a Docker image that includes R packages.
+This repo holds an example `Dockerfile` for building a Docker image that includes R packages.

-## How to directly use the Docker image built based on this example `Dockerfile`:
+## How to directly use the Docker image built based on our example `Dockerfile`:
 Please refer to the below section for [how to use as Singularity container on clusters](#step-5.-use-as-singularity-container-on-clusters).

 ## How to reuse this `Dockerfile` for your own purposes: